-JEWISH GENEALOGICAL SOCIETY OF GREAT BRITAIN FREQUENTLY ASKED QUESTIONS (FAQS)
+JEWISH GENEALOGICAL SOCIETY OF GREAT BRITAIN FREQUENTLY ASKED QUESTIONS (FAQS) (NOTE: Some may not apply due to current circumstances)

 1. Please tell me about JGSGB.
 The Jewish Genealogical Society of Great Britain (JGSGB) was formed in 1992 with beginners and experienced researchers joining forces to: